Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Proof of Theorem

-The goal of this subsection is to prove Theorem~\ref{thm:main1V4} from the Introduction.
-Let $\O$ be a $d$-dimensional orbifold.

-\begin{proof}[Proof of Theorem~\ref{thm:main1V4}] If $\O$ contains a stratum $S$ of codimension three, then either $S$ is primary or else $\O$ contains a singular stratum of lower codimension.
-In the first case, Theorem~\ref{thm:dggw5.1} implies that the 0-spectrum alone suffices to distinguish $\O$ from any Riemannian manifold.
-Thus we may assume that $\O$ contains a stratum of codimension one or two.
+\begin{proof}[Proof of Theorem~\ref{thm:main1V4}] If the singular set of $\O$ has odd codimension, then Theorem~\ref{thm:dggw5.1} and the fact that strata of minumum codimension are primary imply that the 0-spectrum alone suffices to distinguish $\O$ from any Riemannian manifold.
+Thus we may assume that the singular set has codimension two.
+Let $S_2(\O)$ denote the set of all strata of codimension two.

-If $\O$ contains a stratum of codimension one, then the theorem is immediate from Theorem~\ref{thm:dggw5.1}.
-Thus we may assume that there are no such strata.
-It then follows that every stratum $N$ of codimension two is primary and moreover that its isotropy group is cyclic.
-Indeed, the isotropy group $\iso(N)$ is isomorphic to a subgroup of the orthogonal group $O(d)$ of the form $A\times I_{d-2}$ where $I_{d-2}$ is the $(d-2)\times (d-2)$ identity matrix and $A$ is a finite subgroup of $O(2)$ with the property that no element of $A$ other than the identity fixes any non-trivial vector.
-Every such subgroup $A$ is a cyclic subgroup of $SO(2)$.

-In the following, we use the notation introduced in Equation~\eqref{heatascoeffc}.
-If $M$ is any Riemannian manifold of dimension $d$, then its heat invariants $c_2^0(M)=a_1^0(M)$ and $c_2^1(M)=a_2^1(M)$ satisfy